popphp/pop-queue/README.md

 - `saturdays()`
 - `between(int $start, int $end)`

-If there is a need for a more custom schedule value, you can schedule that directly:
+If there is a need for a more custom schedule value, you can schedule that directly with a cron-formatted string:

 ```php
 use Pop\Queue\Processor\Task;